10 Basic Gymnastics Skills That You Should Master

 For gymnastic purposes, make sure your stronger leg is in front and the weaker leg at the back when you are about to begin the forward lunge for the cartwheel.

 The back has to be straight, and your core should be kept tight.
 These are usually done as part of floor exercises or on the balancing beam.
+Here is a more detailed post on how to do a cartwheel.

 Another basic skill for gymnastics is the handstand.
 Since you have to balance your body on your hands in an inverted vertical position, your arms and shoulders have to be strong.